-Conveyance and Water Supply/Rondout-West Branch Tunnel.
-This program will research and develop alternate conveyance conduits and/or water supplies for the City in order to provide more dependability within the Water System, including the Rondout-West Branch Tunnel.
+Conveyance and Water Supply/Rondout-West Branch Tunnel Repair.
+DEP is engaged in research to develop alternate conveyance conduits and/or water supplies for the City in order to provide more dependability within the Water System, including the Rondout-West Branch Tunnel.
 The alternate water supplies or conveyances could be used during drought situations, to augment the City's daily water supply, or during repairs and inspections of existing aqueducts and tunnels.

-DEP has completed an evaluation of alternatives to mitigate a leak in the Rondout-West Branch Tunnel and has elected to construct an approximately three mile long bypass tunnel.
+DEP has completed an evaluation of alternatives to mitigate leaks in the Rondout-West Branch Tunnel and has elected to construct an approximately three mile long bypass tunnel which will allow DEP to repair the leaks.
 The cost of the bypass tunnel and associated conservation and alternative supply measures is estimated to be \$2.1 billion.
-For additional information, see "THE SYSTEM - The Water System - Water Collection and Distribution - The Rondout-West Branch Tunnel."
+For additional information, see "The System - The Water System - Water Collection and Distribution - The Rondout-West Branch Tunnel."